 Large shops with over 280 square metres or more of floor space have legal restrictions on their opening hours.
 Most can only open on a Sunday for a continuous period of six hours between 10am and 6pm.
 They’re also not allowed to open on Easter Sunday or Christmas Day.

-Some shops are exempt from these rules, including off-licences, airport, railway and service station outlets, farm shops, some pharmacies and exhibition stands.
+Some shops are exempt from these rules, including off-licences, airports, railways and service station outlets, farm shops, some pharmacies and exhibition stands.

 Small shops are free to open when they choose.

 Currently, if you want your shop staff to work on a Sunday, this is the situation:

-If the contract doesn’t mention working on a Sunday, you’d need to issue a change to their contract that is agreed by both parties before they can work on a Sunday.
+If the contract doesn’t mention working on a Sunday, you’d need to issue a change to their contract that’s agreed by both parties before they can work on a Sunday.
 If staff don’t agree to this change, you could be in breach of contract and your staff could make a claim to an Employment Tribunal.